ChainSafe/forest/docs/docs/users/reports/node_comparison/rpc_comparison.md

 ### Comparable load

 The request rates and batch sizes reaching each node were close, which supports comparing the two nodes directly.
-HTTP request count averaged 44.9 `req/s` for Forest and 45.2 `req/s` for Lotus; batch-aware counts were 25.4 vs 25.9 `req/s`; and average batch size was approximately 1.28 vs 1.29.
+HTTP request count averaged 45.2 `req/s` for Forest and 45.0 `req/s` for Lotus; batch-aware counts were 20.4 vs 20.3 `req/s`; and average batch size was approximately 1.17 for both.
 Both nodes therefore processed a comparable amount of work.

 ![Request count (HTTP only)](/img/reports/rpc_comparison/request-count-http.png)